It's possible you can fix this by unplugging a USB device or

 How to obtain Windows XP Setup disks for a floppy boot installation

-Copyright 2002 by Miles Comer All Rights Reserved; You can link to this article without first contacting me.
+Written in 2002 by Miles Comer, then rewritten about every year as I learned more.
+You can link to this article without first contacting me.